 This example contains miniature within-cell bar charts called data bars.
 You can make data bars in good ol’ Excel with just a few clicks.

-Write a Title and Subtitle
+Step 3: Write a Title and Subtitle

 One of the most common mistakes that I see among aspiring data visualizers is a lack of text.
 People get really excited about data visualization.
 They start churning out more (and better!) visuals than ever before.
 Sometimes they forget that text still plays an important role.
 At the top of your report, add plain language that introduces your viewers to what you’re about to show them.